 Brent Oil CFDs allow us to capitalise on the price movements while eliminating the commitment and high margins required in futures contracts.
 The volatility in the oil markets generates numerous opportunities every day, especially when the global economic conditions are uncertain.
 Well, when are they not, anyways?
 Obviously, such uncertainty comes at the price of taking risks.
 However, so long as we have the support of AvaTrade’s expertise and advanced trading tools, we can trade with confidence under the most advantageous Brent Oil CFD trading conditions.

 - Buy Long, Sell Short: CFD trading enables taking advantage of opportunities both when Brent Oil prices are rising and falling.

-- Globally Secure: AvaTrade is regulated in the UK, the EU, Australia, Japan, and the Middle East, providing a safe & secure trading environment everywhere.
+- Globally Secure: AvaTrade UK is regulated in the UK, the EU, Australia, Japan, and the Middle East, providing a safe & secure trading environment everywhere.

 - Best Trading Conditions: Professional accounts trade Brent Oil with 100:1 leverage and $0.015 spread; Retail accounts trade Brent Oil with 10:1 leverage and only $0.02 spread.

 - Trade Anytime, Anywhere: We are always on top of the Brent Oil price movements with MetaTrader 4 and MetaTrader 5 trading platforms, and AvaTradeGO mobile trading app.

 - Risk Management Simplified: AvaTrade’s latest innovation, AvaProtect, is a personalised risk management tool which allows us to hedge our positions using simplified options trading.

 - Exemplary Support: Multi-award winner AvaTrade UK customer support team assists british traders via phone, live chat, and email.